Australian judge reinstates tennis star Djokovic's visa | Sports-Games

 Australian medical authorities have ruled that a temporary exemption for the vaccination rule can be provided to people who have been infected with COVID-19 within six months.

-Circuit Court Judge Anthony Kelly noted that Djokovic had provided officials at Melbourne's airport with a medical exemption given him by Tennis Australia, which is organizing the tournament that starts on Jan.
-17, and two medical panels.
+Judge Kelly noted that Djokovic had provided officials at Melbourne's airport with a medical exemption given him by Tennis Australia and two medical panels.

 "The point I'm somewhat agitated about is what more could this man have done?"
 Kelly asked Djokovic's lawyer, Nick Wood.